mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

 ### id

-The id of the book that needs to be synced.
-For instance, the book's id for <https://archiveofourown.org/works/777002/> is 777002.
+The book ID to be synchronized.
+For example, the book ID of <https://archiveofourown.org/works/777002/> is 777002.

 ### cookie

-The authentication information after logging in to the ao3 account can be copied from the cookies in the browser's developer tool.
+Authentication information after logging in to ao3.
+You can copy the cookie from the browser's developer tools.

-> **⚠️ Warning: Do not send cookies to others or post them on the internet, having them is equivalent to having your account password!** If you need to sync configuration files, you should use [environment variables](../config.md) to quote confidential information.
+> **⚠️ Note: Please do not send cookies to others or publish them on the internet, as having them is equivalent to having account passwords!** If you want to synchronize configuration files, you should use [environment variables](../config.md) to reference confidential information.

-Specific Steps
+Specific steps

 1. Log in to the ao3 website.
-2. Open the developer console from **More Tool > Developer Tools** menu, or use `Command+Option+I(Mac)/Ctrl+Shift+I(Windows)`.
+2. Open the developer console from the menu **More Tool > Developer Tools**, or use `Command+Option+I(Mac)/Ctrl+Shift+I(Windows)`.
 3. Switch to the **Network** tab.
 4. Refresh the webpage.
-5. Find the first request, right-click to choose **Copy > Copy as cURL**.
+5. Find the first request and right-click to select **Copy > Copy as cURL**.
-6. Find the cookie from cURL, the cookie in the simplified curl command below is `view_adult=true; user_credentials=1; ********67f`
+6. Find the cookie from the cURL command.
+The cookie in the simplified curl command below is `view_adult=true; user_credentials=1; ********67f`.

    ```sh
    curl 'https://archiveofourown.org/works/777002/chapters/1461984' \